-- Its common name derives from the Chincha people, who were the first to use the animal as a source of fur.
+- In addition, its common name derives from the Chincha people, who were the first to use the animal as a source of fur.

 Chinchilla Physical Description

 Chinchilla is a genus comprised of two separate species.
-While physical differences exist, of course, they are rather small.
-The mammal is actually closely related to porcupines and guinea pigs.
+While physical differences exist, of course, they remain rather small.
+The mammal is also actually closely related to porcupines and guinea pigs.